wasv/www.wasv.me/site/projects/holo/index.md

 title: Holo
 description:
-        Projecting a 'hologram' using a computer monitor and a reflective prism made of lexan sheets, including software to render an object on the prism.
+        Projecting a 'hologram' using a computer monitor including software to render an object on the prism.
 template: template.html

 ---